 How to Make Jam-Filled Crescent Rolls

-These stuffed crescent rolls are filled with a delicious apricot jam for fruity dinner rolls you can enjoy anytime of the day.
-They are light, soft, and best served while they are warm.
+These jam-filled crescent rolls are stuffed with a delicious apricot jam for a fruity pastry you can enjoy any time of the day.
+They are light, soft, and best served while warm.

-- Spread a layer of jam on each triangle.
+- Spread a layer of jam onto the dough.

 - Fiber: 1g